This post is the eighth part of a series of blog posts entitled Creating your own OpenID Connect server with ASOS:

 - Conclusion

-The sample used in this post can be found in the AspNet.Security.OpenIdConnect.Samples
+The sample used in this post can be found in the AspNet.Security.OpenIdConnect.Samples repository, that also hosts the Cordova, MVC and SignalR samples for ASOS.

 For clarity, it implements both the authorization code flow and the password flow, but doesn't use any membership stack (the user credentials are hardcoded in the authorization provider class and a fake identity is always used to create tokens).